PlagueHO/AzureOpenAIDemo/prompt-examples/health/general-practitioner-referral-prompt-engineering.md

 # General practitioner referral

-This document shows an example of evolution of a prompt from a simple text to a full prompt with a workflow.
+This document shows an example of evolution of a prompt from simple text to a more complex prompt including grounding and one-shot examples.

 Goal: Improve the referral workflow of a GP practice, to automate documentation generation and delivery.
 Scenario: A Dr. Smith sees a patient, 80 year old man, Fred, at his practice.
 Fred has broken his upper elbow by falling off his ebike.
 He wants to refer Fred to the Dr. Jones, at the Fracture Clinic in Contoso Hospital.